ReinLife-AC297r/reinlife_backend_APIs/README.md

 # ReinLife_Flask
- backend of ReinLife app (mHealth platform).
+ Backend for ReinLife app (mHealth platform).

  ReinLife is going to be a cross-platform open source mobile Health app and research platform.
  We name the backend as "ReinLife_Flase" but currently we are not using Flask.
 We are using Google firebase service.